Visit Ischia, Italy

 The best time to visit Ischia is between April and June or September and October when the weather is warm and dry but not too hot and the summer crowds have either yet to arrive or have already departed.
 July and August see floods of domestic visitors and the island gets very busy, while many hotels, guesthouses and attractions close in the winter months.

-Suggested Ischia itinerary
+Suggested itineraries featuring Ischia

 Map of Ischia